SpeysideHEP/spey/README.md

 * Each plugin may provide one (or more) statistical model prescriptions that are accessible directly through Spey.
 * Depending on the scope of the plugin, you may wish to provide additional (custom) operations and differentiability through various autodif packages such as ``autograd`` or ``jax``.
 As long as they are implemented through a set of predefined function names spey can automatically detect and use them within the interface.

-Finally, the name "Spey" originally comes from the Spey River, a river in the mid-Highlands of Scotland.
-The area "Speyside" is famous for its smooth whisky.

 ### Currently available plug-ins